sumegha-niser/Exoplanets_Data_1/README.md

 QUESTION 5: Make a plot of radius vs. stellar metallicity and mass vs. stellar metallicity for all the planets.
 Use linear/log scale as required.
 Comment on the plot.

 QUESTION 6: Plot the density of all the planets (that have both mass and radius) as a function of their radius.
 Comment on the plot.

+Contained within this repository is a Python program capable of responding to all of these inquiries, along with an attached PDF file that furnishes the corresponding answers.